Insight > Lodging Market Korea 2005-2023

 Data Source: Lobin Co.
 DB (updated 2024-07-27 17:00 UTC+9)

 The number of guests per occupied room is the indicator to measure the productivity of guests.
-From 2013 to 2023, the lodging establishment with the highest productivity of guests was the timeshare with the lowest number of guests per occupied room, while the productivity of guests was lowest at the urban minbak with the highest number of guests per occupied room.
+From 2013 to 2023, the lodging establishment with the highest productivity of guests was the resort condo with the lowest number of guests per occupied room, while the productivity of guests was lowest at the urban minbak with the highest number of guests per occupied room.
 However, the productivity of guests improved the most at urban minbaks with a decrease in the number of guests per occupied room by 10.0% per annum during the period.

-In 2023, the most productive lodging establishment was the timeshare with the number of guests per occupied room of 1.6, followed by the rural minbak and the residential lodging.
+In 2023, the most productive lodging establishment was the resort condo with the number of guests per occupied room of 1.6, followed by the rural minbak and the residential lodging.
 On the other hand, the number of guests per occupied room of other hotel, the second least productive next to the urban minbak from 2013 to 2023, decreased marginally to 2.8, making it a less productive establishment than the urban minbak in 2023.

 Apparently, the number of guests per occupied room may be a reaction by guests to the market condition rather than a matter of their productivity.
 For example, more guests may stay in fewer rooms if availability of rooms is limited at a preferred type of lodging establishment for a preferred time and location, or if the price rose too much at the preferred lodging establishment and became burdensome.